vlukiyanov/blog/content/posts/data-from-apis-parsing-data-science.md

 As a running example we are going to answer a data science question using the [TfL API](https://api-portal.tfl.gov.uk/) - we'll analyse the number of connections between tube lines by their distance from the centre of London.

 To gain access to the [TfL API](https://api-portal.tfl.gov.uk/) you will need to register for an application key on the TfL link, this consists of an `app_id` and `app_key`.
-It is worth noting that the [TfL API](https://api-portal.tfl.gov.uk/) response types are documented using OpenAPI 3 - a relatively rare but helpful observation which in we ignore[^openapi].
+It is worth noting that the [TfL API](https://api-portal.tfl.gov.uk/) response types are documented using OpenAPI 3 - a relatively rare but helpful observation which we ignore[^openapi].
 The aim here is to describe a set of general methods, rather than focusing on the [TfL API](https://api-portal.tfl.gov.uk/) or methods of writing API SDKs.

 # URL structures with `yarl`